 Hardware will remain the largest market segment overall with roughly 40% of all IT expenditures going to devices, infrastructure, and telecom hardware throughout the forecast period.
 Telecom hardware including smartphones will represent more than half of all hardware spending through the forecast while PCs will remain an important category of IT spending despite a five-year CAGR of -1.6%.
 Spending on enterprise infrastructure will be driven by solid growth in the server and storage segments with CAGRs of 2.6% and 3.2%, respectively.
 Healthcare and telecommunication firms will represent the strongest opportunities here.

-The Worldwide Semiannual IT Spending Guide: Vertical and Company Size is IDC's flagship all-in-one data product capturing IT spending across 100+ technology categories and 53 countries.
+The Worldwide Semiannual IT Spending Guide: Industry and Company Size is IDC's flagship all-in-one data product capturing IT spending across 100+ technology categories and 53 countries.
 This IDC Spending Guide will provide a granular view of the market for IT spending from a country, industry, company size, and technology perspective.
 This comprehensive database delivered via pivot table format or IDC's custom query tool allows the user to easily extract meaningful information about various technology markets and industries by viewing data trends, relationships, and making data comparisons across 3+ million data points.

 About IDC Spending Guides